 Nancy and Charlie Wagner

 Curated by Erin Wohletz.

-Wohletz served as the Collections Graduate Research Assistant during the 2019-2020 academic year.
-They are currently an MFA candidate with UT’s School of Art and Design.
+Wohletz served as the Collections Graduate Research Assistant during the 2019-2020 academic year and developed this exhibition during their service to the museum.
+They received an MFA from UT’s School of Art in the spring of 2021.